humleflue/p6/c-svc/README.md

 # Support Vector Classifier in C

 ## Getting started
-To run the SVC started run `make` in your terminal/console and execute the generated svc.out/svc.exe file.
+To run the SVC run `make` in your terminal/console and execute the generated svc.out/svc.exe file.

 If you want to fire a single command, then run the following: `make && svc.out` (use svc.exe on Windows).